UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/03-dates-as-data.md

 Dates in spreadsheets are often stored in a single column.
 While this seems like a logical way to record dates when you are entering them, or visually reviewing data, it's not actually a best practice for preparing data for analysis.

 When working with data, your goal is to have as little ambiguity as possible.
-Ambiguity can creep into your data when working with dates when there are regional variations either in your observations and when you or your team might be working with different versions or suites of software products (e.g., Google Sheets, LibreOffice, Microsoft Excel, Gnumeric).
+Ambiguity can creep into your data when working with dates when there are regional variations either in your observations and when you or your team might be working with different versions or suites of software products (e.g., Google Sheets, LibreOffice, Microsoft Excel, Numbers, Gnumeric).

 To avoid ambiguity between regional differences in date formatting and compatibility across spreadsheet software programs, a good practice is to divide dates into components in different columns - DAY (DD), MONTH (MM), and YEAR (YYYY).